ec-europa/europa-component-library/framework/components/ecl-tables/README.md

 * when there is a need to show tables that will be displayed across different devices.
 * when you want to compare one set of values with another.
-* you want to show how various parts comprise the whole.
+* when you want to show how various parts comprise the whole.
-* you want to understand trends over time for variable(s).
+* when you want to understand trends over time for variable(s).
-* you want to see which values deviate from the norm.
+* when you want to see which values deviate from the norm.
-* you want to establish (or show) relationship between 2 (or more) variables.
+* when you want to establish (or show) relationship between 2 (or more) variables.

 ## Structure